Automatic number-plate recognition in the United Kingdom

 Automatic number-plate recognition (ANPR) is a technology for automatically reading vehicle number plates.
-The Home Office states ANPR is used by law enforcement agencies in the United Kingdom to help detect, deter and disrupt criminality including tackling organised crime groups and terrorists.

 Vehicle movements on UK roads are recorded by a network of 11,000 cameras that read around 50 million number plates daily.
 ANPR data is collated from all police forces into a central database and retained for a period of one year, at the National ANPR Data Centre (NADC), which can be accessed, analysed and used as evidence as part of investigations by UK law enforcement agencies.

+The Home Office states ANPR is used by law enforcement agencies in the United Kingdom to help detect, deter and disrupt criminality including tackling organised crime groups and terrorists.

 The Conservative – Liberal Democrat Coalition government placed ANPR under statutory regulation through the Protection of Freedoms Act 2012.
 This established a right in law to collect the data, and placed controls on its use, storage and access by third parties.